Oneplace.com

 Mordecai: I am a Jew.
 I bow only to the God of our fathers.

-Guest (Announcer): Make way for Haman the Magnificent, the king's most favored prince.
+Guest (Male): Make way for Haman the magnificent, the king's most favored prince!

-Narrator (Paws & Tales): Every day, Haman would parade by and everyone would bow to him, except Mordecai.
+Narrator: Every day Haman would parade by, and everyone would bow down to him except Mordecai.

-Guest (Announcer): Make way for Haman the Magnificent, the king's most favored prince.
+Guest (Male): Make way for Haman the magnificent, the king's most favored prince!

-Official 3: I had your warning sent to him.
+Guest (Male): I had the warning sent to him.
 He just says that he is a Jew and he will not bow to anyone but his God.
 We could just have him killed.

-Haman: No. These Jews are everywhere.
-This people who will not bow to me, who will not obey the laws of the king.
+Haman: No. A Jew.
+These Jews are everywhere, this people who will not bow to me, who will not obey the laws of the king.
 These are dangerous people.

-Narrator (Paws & Tales): Haman's anger burned against Mordecai, and the evil in his heart swelled with thoughts of vengeance.
-By the time that he presented his plan to the king, it had become a sick and monstrous plan to destroy not just Mordecai, but every Jew in Persia, man, woman, or child.
+Narrator: Haman's anger burned against Mordecai, and the evil in his heart swelled with thoughts of vengeance.
+By the time that he presented his plan to the king, it had become a sick and monstrous plan to destroy not just Mordecai, but every Jew in Persia—man, woman, or child.

-Haman: Almighty Ahasuerus.
-There is a certain people scattered and dispersed among your people in the kingdom.
+Haman: Oh mighty Ahasuerus, there is a certain people scattered and dispersed among your people in the kingdom.

 Haman: Their laws are different from ours, and they do not observe the king's laws.
 So it is not in the king's interest to let them remain.